Deterring hackers is almost impossible when the rewards are so great and the risks are so low. Can anything stop them?

 US intelligence warns that Russian intelligence and security services continue to probe US critical infrastructures, as well as target the US, NATO, and allies for insights into US policy.
 Attempts to deter Russian meddling seem to have had little impact.

 "It has not changed the calculus or the behaviour on behalf of the Russians," said then-NSA chief Admiral Mike Rogers in February 2018 according to CNN.
 "They have not paid a price that is sufficient to change their behaviour," he added.
+Indeed, in the years since the Russian campaign was uncovered, the US has struggled to come up with a set of effective options to punish the attackers and stop it happening again.

 In December 2016 President Obama responded to revelations about Russian behaviour by expelling diplomats and closing two Russian properties.
 President Trump added to those moves with new sanctions in March 2018—which had been approved by Congress seven months earlier—and accused Moscow of attempting to hack the US energy grid.
 Critics said these sanctions did not go far enough.